 In addition to starting a long-term solution, allergy shots (a process where you take gradual shots of the things you are allergic to – allergy shots are NOT cortisone shots) I learned from my allergist how I could reduce dust mite presence in my home and get relief.

-Am I Allergic To Dust Mites: Preventative Action for Dust Mites
+Allergy To Dust Mites: Preventative Action

 My immediate action included purchasing quality and affordable dust mite covers for my bed.
 Even though we can’t see them (invisible to the eye) dust mites are primarily found in bed, so covers will keep us from breathing in the critters and greatly reduce exposure.